4 August 2007

 For me the five days spent in Vietnam were a nightmare.
 I could not get the doctor on the phone and I was preoccupied the entire time with this unusual turn in my life.
 In a way it all made sense.
 My father died of cancer.
 My oldest sister had a brain tumor.
 Big Famous Hospital had x-rayed my chest and head several times.
 Thai people are reluctant to give bad news and I have heard that doctors in this part of the world routinely keep their patients in the dark.

 As you might expect my thoughts turned to the dark side.
 How can I tell my mother?
 How can I tell Nut?
 Who will take care of my business?
-What will become of the 100 or so people in seven countries who depend on our company?
+What will become of the 100 or so people in seven countries who depend on our company for a living?
 Should I die here or go to California?
 How can I possibly afford to pay for this?
 Should I try to find enough morphine to do myself in rather than go through the inevitable suffering?
 Who will water my house plants?
 My colleagues wondered why I was behaving so oddly.

 Shortly after returning to Bangkok the day of the appointment came.
 It took me two hours to decide what to wear.
 (In retrospect I suppose that only a gay man would even think of considering the appropriate outfit to choose for an appointment where he would learn he was about to die.)